ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 When I'm making a decision and want an AI to help me think through tradeoffs, Claude feels like talking to a thoughtful colleague.
 ChatGPT feels like talking to someone who wants to give you an answer and move on.

-Claude writes better.
+For long-form writing, Claude writes better.
 Period.
 More natural rhythm, better structure, fewer clichés.
-When I need help drafting something important—a proposal, documentation, or an article outline—Claude is my first choice.
+When I need help drafting something important (a proposal, documentation, or an article outline), Claude is my first choice.

 ChatGPT's writing is competent but often sounds like...
 AI writing.
 You know what I mean.
 The "Certainly!" and "Great question!" and tendency toward listicles even when you didn't ask for one.